Tag Archives: war

 I am watching my grandson wind in his kite.

-FEET – poems
+FEET – guest poet

 One of the most enjoyable things I did recently was read the manuscript of FEET.
 Elsa Fischer had asked if I would write a ‘blurb’ for her collection coming out a few weeks from now.
 Elsa’s poems from her two pamphlets (Palmistry in Karachi, Hourglass) have featured here in May 2020.